Lesmiscore/Phosphorus/README.md

 In command line:
 - `--input=(filename)` Input file name (full path) of the PHAR file. (required)
 - `--output=(dirname)` Output directory to save extracted result (default is `input+"_extracted"`)
-- `--stub=(filename)` Relative path from output to save stub file (default is null, and never save)
+- `--stub=(filename)` Relative path from output to save stub file (default is null, and do not save)
-- `--check` Check the input from command line, and never save any file
+- `--check` Check the input from command line, and do nothing